 Tea enthusiasts, when traveling to China for the first time and expecting an authentic tea experience, will be in for a surprise to find out that many locals prefer to drink tea grandpa style.
 No doubt, this is as authentic as gong fu cha!
 It's also one of the most common tea brewing methods for farmers and tea drinkers in China alike.

 Grandpa style is also a good choice for when you don't have the time for a full traditional tea ceremony, or perhaps you're on the go or at work.

 Usually, we only brew white, yellow, and green teas grandpa style because they don't require as high loose leaf ratio as oolongs, pu-erh, and red teas to get the best taste.

 Boiling tea leaves is the most ancient method of making tea.

-Back in the Tang Dynasty (618 to 907), when tea culture was gradually at its rise, tea leaves were boiled for prolonged periods.
-Sometimes they were cooked together with different spices.
+Back in the Tang Dynasty (618 to 907), when tea culture was gradually on its rise, people boiled tea leaves for prolonged periods.
+Sometimes they even cooked them together with different spices.
 Different kinds of herbs, roots, fruits, and even chili and scallions weren't uncommon accompaniments to tea leaves.

 Tea boiling ceremonies last as long as gong fu tea ceremonies, and often even longer.
 Usually, they can last up to 3 hours.
 As the boiling method gradually extracts more from the tea leaves, it is possible to enjoy them for a longer time.
 The tea reaches its best taste after about an hour of the tea ceremony.
-Especially so in the case of hei cha and pu-erh, this is when the tea becomes exceptionally sweet and smooth.
+Especially so in the case of hei cha and pu-erh, they become exceptionally sweet and smooth.

 Pu-erh, hei cha, certain types of oolong, as well as aged white teas, can withstand a boil and are commonly enjoyed this way.
 Green and black teas, on the other hand, tend to become too astringent when boiled; thus, we do not recommend it.